Attractadore/DedLeto2020/README.md

 # Documentation

-This project's documentation is located in the docs/ folder.
+This project's documentation is located in the docs folder.
 It can also be accessed [here](https://attractadore.github.io/DedLeto2020).
 If you want to generate the docmentation yourself, you will need [doxygen](https://www.doxygen.nl).
 Once you have doxygen, you should run the following in the repository's root directory: